phoenixframework/phoenix/guides/components.md

     ...
 ```

-A function component is just a function that receives a map of `assigns` as argument and renders part of a template using the `~H` sigil.
-Let's try defining our own component by hand.
+So far, all of the function components we have defined also worked as templates.
+Let's learn more about them by defining our own component with the intent of encapsulating some HTML markup.

 Imagine we want to refactor our `show.html.heex` to move the rendering of `<h2>Hello World, from {@messenger}!</h2>` to its own function.
 Remember that `show.html.heex` is embedded within the `HelloHTML` module.
 Let's open it up: